uncenter/uncenter.dev/src/posts/npm-install-everything.md

 {% image "checkmarx-article.png" %}

 Thankfully on the night of Tuesday, Janurary 2^nd^, GitHub reached out and let us know they were aware of the problem.
-On the 3^rd^ of January, we received a notice that our GitHub organization had been "flagged" and our organziation and repositories were hidden.
+On the 3^rd^ of January, we received a notice that our GitHub organization had been "flagged" and our organization and repositories were hidden.
 Not what we wanted to see, but progress nonetheless.

 {% image "org-flagged.png" %}